Kevin Saunders: Athletic career

 Saunders won every race he competed in at the National Wheelchair Games, including distances from 100m to 5,000m.
 He also won field events including javelin, discus, swimming, air rifles and pistols, earning Best Athlete of the Games honors on several occasions.

 After winning the World Track & Field Championships in England in 1989, Saunders was declared "The World's Greatest All-Around Wheelchair Athlete".[1]
 At the 1992 Paralympic Games Trials in Salt Lake City, Utah, Saunders broke the pentathlon world record, simultaneously setting a new Paralympic record.
+At the 1992 Paralympic Games in Barcelona, Saunders won the bronze medal, narrowly missing the gold medal by 0.42 seconds in the deciding 1500m race.

+Saunders qualified for the 1996 Paralympic trials in Atlanta, GA, but failed to place in the top 3 qualifying Paralympic Games spots for the 1500m event due to a stomach virus.

-Saunders‘ athletic career as an elite wheelchair athlete spanned from 1984 to 2014, when he won the USA Track & Field (USATF) Half Marathon Championship in Houston, Texas.
+Saunders‘ athletic career as an elite wheelchair athlete spanned from 1983 to 2014, when he won the USA Track & Field (USATF) Half Marathon Championship in Houston, Texas.

 Throughout his career, Saunders was a member of the National Wheelchair Athletic Association (NWAA), Wheelchair Sports, USA, and Wheelchair & Ambulatory Sports, USA, now known as Adaptive Sports USA.
 Adaptive Sports USA is a registered multi-sport organization of the United States Olympic Committee/United States Paralympic Committee, dedicated to promoting healthy lifestyles by implementing sports and recreation opportunities for children and adults with a physical disability.

 In 2016, Saunders was inducted into the Hall of Fame, recognized for his outstanding achievements as a multiple World & International Champion, multiple Paralympic medalist, multiple Pan American Games medalist and World and Paralympic record holder.